korewireless/Microvisor-Demo-CMSIS-Freertos/README.md

 The modified files mostly live in the [Demo/](Demo/) directory, including the `FreeRTOSConfig.h` and `stm32u5xx_hal_conf.h` configurations.

-The sample toggles a non-secure GPIO on port F, pin 0 once a second.
+The sample toggles GPIO A5, which is the user led on the Microvisor Nucleo board.
 It also emits a "ping" to the Microvisor logger once a second.

 ## Building with Docker